0x78f1935/PyNX_Terminal/README.md

 This scene is pretty new.
 And the devs of PyNX do their best to support a fully functional Python for the switch.
 However at this moment in time the python package is somewhat limited.
 I hope it is understandable.

-#### `Bugs`
-Please, whatever you do.
-Don't use touchscreen yet.
-You may end up with a switch that needs a restart because it freezes.
-Their is already a issue open to tackle this problem. `Currently only the controllers are supported within the terminal.`

 #### Installation
 Copy PyNX_Terminal to your homebrew folder.